-SOUL is urgently seeking Government and Auckland Council intervention, to either buy the land from Fletcher Building Limited (the current owner) or mandate a process that will enable all affected parties to come up with an outcome everyone can live with.
+SOUL is urgently seeking Government and Auckland Council intervention, to either buy the land from Fletcher Building Limited or mandate a process that will enable all affected parties to come up with an outcome everyone can live with.

 Why is this important?

-The Ihumaatao landscape (of which the land in question, Special Housing Area 62, is a part) is recorded on the United Nations International Council on Monuments and Sites (ICOMOS) at risk register.
-This rare cultural heritage landscape (including SHA 62) matters because its stories, relationships, built heritage, ecological values and archaeological sites are critical to our understanding of the histories and futures of our city and country.
+The Ihumaatao landscape (of which the land in question, Special Housing Area 62, is a part) is a rare cultural heritage landscape that matters because its stories, relationships, built heritage, ecological values and archaeological sites are critical to our understanding of the histories and futures of our city and country.

 The land was confiscated ‘by proclamation’ under the New Zealand Settlements Act in 1863 as part of the colonial invasion of the Waikato that drove mana whenua from their lands, ahead of the settler armies.
 Overnight they were made landless and impoverished.
 Now, that existence is further threatened by the commercial development.

-The proposed development site is only a few kilometres from Auckland International Airport and should be considered as a promising cultural, heritage and ecotourism location.
+The proposed development site is minutes from the Auckland International Airport and should be considered as a promising cultural, heritage and ecotourism location.
 For many years there have been aspirations for social enterprise, local employment and sustainability initiatives that enable kaitiakitanga and tino rangatiratanga.
-These aspirations range from a mana whenua-led research, visitor and education centre, a food forest, a working farm, guided walkways, cultural experiences, and, open green space.

 A recent Environment Court decision showed significant flaws in New Zealand’s heritage legislation that did not allow the Court to consider the values of whole cultural heritage landscape when reviewing Heritage NZ’s decision to grant the company the authority to modify or destroy Maori archaeological and other heritage sites on the land.
 Gaining that authority doesn't make the decision right, it simply puts it within the narrow terms of the existing law and allows the developer to proceed.

 SOUL has now exhausted every legal means to stop the development.
-We need the Government and Auckland Council to step in.
-We are fast approaching a confrontation on the land, but will keep doing everything we can to prevent that from happening.
-We need collective action and innovative thinking to resolve this mounting crisis.
+Now we are fast approaching a confrontation on the land but will keep doing everything we can to prevent that from happening.
+What we need is collective action and innovative thinking to resolve this mounting crisis.

 We’re now calling on the public to take a stand for this land.
 Join us in protecting this unique landscape for all New Zealanders and future generations.
 Please sign this petition now!